aizuruproject/aizuruproject/README.md

 I have also competed in several prominent competitions, including:

--The National Science Olympiad (OSN) in Informatics (City/Regency Level
+- The National Science Olympiad (OSN) in Informatics (City/Regency Level

--Schematics, organized by the Sepuluh Nopember Institute of Technology (ITS)
+- Schematics, organized by the Sepuluh Nopember Institute of Technology (ITS)

 Fun Fact: